CouncilofLorien/counciloflorien.github.io/docs/cards/C/cruel-caradhras.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Playable on a company using region movement to move through one of the following regions (and not stopping at a site therein): High Pass, Redhorn Gate, Angmar, Gundabad, Grey Mountain Narrows, or Imlad Morgul.
+> > ***Playable on a company using region movement to move through (not stopping at a site therein) or leave one of the following regions:*** High Pass, Redhorn Gate, Angmar, Gundabad, Grey Mountain Narrows, or Imlad Morgul.
 Each character in target company must face one strike (not an attack) of 8 prowess which cannot be canceled.
 Any resulting body check is modified by +1.
 >